 Check your insurance policies

 Insurance policies are designed to offer you financial protection for life’s unexpected events.
-And chances are, your car and your home are at the top of your most valuable asset list.
+And chances are, your car and your home are at the top of your most valuable assets list.
 However, hurricane damage can be a thorny area when it comes to insurance coverage.
 It may be a wise idea to review your home and auto insurance policies to see if they cover damage from hurricanes.

 In general, car insurance covers hurricane damage if you have comprehensive and collision coverage on your vehicle.
-Whether or not home insurance covers hurricane damage can be a bit trickier; you may need to purchase a separate flood policy, and your hurricane-related claims could be subject to a different deductible.
-It may be beneficial to speak to a licensed insurance agent before hurricane season begins to shore up your policy.
+Whether or not home insurance covers hurricane damage can be a bit trickier; you may need to purchase a separate flood policy, and your hurricane-related claims could be subject to a different deductible depending on your state.